inaimathi/langnostic/drafts/the-router.md

-Ok, so a little while ago, I gave [a PW<3 talk](https://www.meetup.com/Papers-We-Love-Toronto/events/244292363/) on one of [Ackley's pieces](http://www.cs.unm.edu/~ackley/papers/hotos-11.pdf)[PDF].
+Ok, so a while ago, I gave [a PW<3 talk](https://www.youtube.com/watch?v=ddlG2YZuXCw) on one of [Ackley's pieces](http://www.cs.unm.edu/~ackley/papers/hotos-11.pdf)[PDF].
 In order to properly give that talk, and point out interesting ideas and approaches in this kind of distributed computation, I had to write a [Router](https://github.com/inaimathi/trurl/blob/62f9c429710331f0d27b7ea00ede3ad489307245/machines.lisp#L23-L116).

 ![/static/img/the-router/the-router.gif](An animation of the router being spawned, unfolding and beginning to shunt messages)